+- Anglican Communion documents

+- Articles

 - Bible Study outlines

+- Bibliography

 - Case Studies

+- Regional Reports

+- Tools

 - Worship resources

-- Tools

-- Articles

-- Bibliography

-- Anglican Communion documents

-- Regional Reports

 - Other papers

-Each time you see the Memory Stick Icon in the Report it points to this ADDITIONAL MATERIAL which can be found on the memory stick that accompanies it.
+Each time you see the Memory Stick Icon in the Report it points to this ADDITIONAL MATERIAL which can be found by clicking on the link highlighted on the screen.
 Underneath the icon will be the name of the folder underlined in pink e.g. Case Studies: followed by the name of the file e.g. "South Africa"